|

 meaning “wrath, rage”, form۔d by two ideograms both meaning “angry”.
 Or they are formed from one word plus the

-technique, along with simplified script, literacy rate soared from scant few to
+technique, along with simplified script, literacy rate rose from scant few to

 English is likewise full of homonyms.
-English helps alleviate the homonym problem
+English somewhat alleviates the homonym problem

-in written langauge by spelling identically pronounced words differently.
+in written langauge by spelling identically pronounced words with different meanings differently.
 E.g. bear & bare, there & their, fare

 & fair, where & ware.
 The